 - Stop the tractor engine and lower the mower deck or any other hydraulically lifted implement to the ground.
-NOTE: To improve access to the hydraulic system filter, the mower deck should be removed from the tractor. - The hydraulic system oil filter is either mounted horizontally on the front of the transmission housing, or is remotely mounted in the vertical position between the tractor frame rails.
-Refer to Figure 45. - Clean the area around the oil filter to prevent debris from entering the system. - Position a suitable container below the hydraulic system filter.
-Refer to Figure 45.
+NOTE: To improve access to the hydraulic system filter, the mower deck should be removed from the tractor. - The hydraulic system oil filter is remotely mounted in the vertical position between the tractor frame rails.
+See Figure 45. - Clean the area around the oil filter to prevent debris from entering the system.

+Position a suitable container below the hydraulic system filter.
+See Figure 45.

-NOTE (25 Hour Break-In Filter Change Only): When performing the 25 hour break-in filter change, some oil may drain from the transmission when changing the hydraulic system oil filter.
+NOTE (25 Hour Break-In Filter Change Only): Some oil may drain from the transmission when changing the hydraulic system oil filter.
 If collected in a clean container and kept free of debris, this oil may be reused in the transmission/hydraulic system.
-Install the new filter as quickly as possible to minimize any loss of oil from the transmission.